 - A daemon is installed to provide desktop backups (on machines that request them)

-- SUP & Depot are installed to provide nightly updates of locally-written software (mostly system administration utilities used by Facilities for automated management of a large number of systems)
+- SUP & Depot are installed to provide nightly updates of locally-written software (mostly cross-platform system administration utilities used by Facilities for automated management of a large number of systems)

 For the most part, host-specific customizations can be done according to the OS vendor's typical mechanisms.
 See the SCS Dragon Unix/Linux administrators guide for information on how to perform certain system administration tasks and customize Dragon hosts in situations that deviate from the vendor's provided utilities.
 The SCS Dragon Unix/Linux quick reference has an overview of some common questions when using SCS Dragon on Unix/Linux hosts.